CSCI4850/s21-team8-project/README.md

 # s21-team8-project

 # Chatbot Group
 ### Members: Brooke Bound, David Brugger, Jake Hagenow, Lorenzo McDaniel and Paula Pamplona Ramirez

+## Motivation
+Our goal was to successfully train and build a chatbot that would accurately be able to answer predetermined questions users would give it.
+Our inspiration for this project was based on previous Chatbots such as [Heek](https://techcrunch.com/2016/10/03/heek-is-a-chatbot-that-can-build-you-a-website/), [Amtrack's Julie bot](https://www.amtrak.com/about-julie-amtrak-virtual-travel-assistant), and [Hazel](https://www.chiefmarketer.com/hgtv-developed-hazel-new-chatbot/).
+After building and training the chatbot, we built an instant message like application where a user can interact with the chatbot.
+We designed our chatbot, Todd to be a Bakery Store Clerk.
+Our chatbot can respond to questions about the bakery, or even engage in small talk such as gossip or telling jokes.
+With the techniques we used building this application you can easily change the [intents](https://www.helpshift.com/glossary/intent-in-chatbot/) file to tailor the chatbot to wide variety of applications such as a discord bot or customer service.

 ### Requirements: